-Regulation requires the Institute to determine a withdrawal date from the student's official notification to the institution.
-For unofficial withdrawals (dropping out without notification), the withdrawal date becomes the mid-point of the semester, unless the school can document a later date.
-If circumstances beyond the student's control (illness, accident, grievous personal loss) caused the unofficial withdrawal, and can be documented, the school may use discretion in determining an appropriate withdrawal date.
+Regulation requires SUNYIT to determine a withdrawal date from the student's official notification to the institution.
+For unofficial withdrawals (dropping out without notification), the withdrawal date becomes the mid-point of the semester, unless SUNYIT can document a later date.
+If circumstances beyond the student's control (illness, accident, grievous personal loss) caused the unofficial withdrawal, and can be documented, SUNYIT may use discretion in determining an appropriate withdrawal date.